lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_C.md

 need your code to connect to both robots.
-So if you gave your first robot port 6665 and the second one 6666 (like in the example of [Section 4.2 - Putting the Configuration File Together](CFGFILES.md#42-putting-the-configuration-file-together)) then you would need two
-PlayerClients, one connected to each robot, and you would do this with the following code:
+So if you gave your first robot port 6665 and the second one 6666 (like in the example of [Section 4.2 - Putting the Configuration File Together](CFGFILES.md#42-putting-the-configuration-file-together)) then you would need two player clients, one connected to each robot, and you would do this with the following code:
 ```
 client1 = playerc_client_create(NULL, "localhost", 6665);
 client2 = playerc_client_create(NULL, "localhost", 6666);
 ```
-If you are only using one robot and in your .cfg file you said that it would operate on port 6665 then the port parameter to the PlayerClient class is not needed.
+If you are only using one robot and in your .cfg file you said that it would operate on port 6665 then the port parameter to the player client constructor is not needed.

-Once we have established a PlayerClient we should connect our code to the device proxies so that we can exchange information with them.
+Once we have established a player client we should connect our code to the device proxies so that we can exchange information with them.
 Which proxies you can connect your code to is dependent on what you have put in your configuration file.
 For instance if your configuration file says your robot